major/major.io/content/post/2017-02-23-what-im-looking-forward-to-at-ibm-interconnect-2017.md

 ---
 ![1]

-[IBM Interconnect 2017][2] is coming up next month in Las Vegas.
+IBM Interconnect 2017 is coming up next month in Las Vegas.
 Last year's conference was a whirlwind of useful talks, inspiring hallway conversations, and great networking opportunities.
 I was exhausted by the week's end, but it was totally worth it.

 One of my favorite sessions from last year was [Tanmay Bakshi's][3] keynote.
 It was truly inspiring to see someone so young take command of such a large stage and teach us all something.
 I can't wait to hear another of his talks.